-The Australian Energy Market Commission is running a public consultation process on the proposed rule change and we encourage all Australians to have their say.
+The Australian Energy Market Commission has completed a public consultation process on the proposed rule change – submissions can be read here.

-The AEMC will then undertake further consultation before publishing a draft rule determination in August 2014 and a final determination late in the year.
+The AEMC will now undertake further consultation before publishing a draft rule determination in August 2014 and a final determination late in the year.